 Even after the season had begun with the Cubs running neck-and-neck with the two-time defending NL champion New York Giants, Chance wasn’t done.
 He dealt for two pitchers, Orval Overall and Jack TaylorTaylor’s return to Chicago signaled a hint of forgiveness from a Cub team that had angrily shuffled him off after 1903, amid allegations of game-fixing., both of whom posted identical 12-3 records at Chicago with near-identical ERAs of, respectively, 1.88 and 1.83.

-Overall and Taylor’s sterling contributions were simply par for the course with the rest of the Cubs’ pitching staff, whose 1.73 team ERA and all-time low .207 batting average allowed suffocated the opposition.
-Three Chicago starters finished one-two-three in the NL ERA race: Second-year lefty Ed Reulbach (19-4) finished third at 1.65; Pfiester checked in at second with 1.51; and the man leading it all—with a NL modern-record low ERA of 1.04—was 30-year old Mordecai “Three Finger” Brown.
+Overall and Taylor’s sterling contributions were simply par for the course with the rest of the Cubs’ pitching staff, whose 1.75 team ERA and all-time low .207 batting average allowed suffocated the opposition.
+Three Chicago starters finished one-two-three in the NL ERA race: Second-year lefty Ed Reulbach (19-4) finished third at 1.65; Pfiester checked in at second with 1.51; and the man leading it all—with a NL modern-record low ERA of 1.04—was 30-year-old Mordecai “Three Finger” Brown.

 Brown was a right-hander missing part of his right hand.
 At the age of seven, Brown got his hand caught in a grain cutter; he lost his ring finger and a good chunk of his pinkie.
 For baseball, the expected handicap became the unanticipated advantage, as the unique shape of Brown’s hand allowed him to develop a devastating curveball.
-Now in his fourth major league season, Brown became the ace of aces on the Cubs with a 26-6 record that launched him on a remarkable four-year run from which he would post 102 wins, just 30 losses and a stunning 1.31 ERA.
+Now in his fourth major league season, Brown became the ace of aces on the Cubs with a 26-6 record that launched him on a remarkable four-year run; during this stretch, he would post 102 wins, just 30 losses and a stunning 1.31 ERA.